Kendra Wilkinson: 2012–2019: Kendra on Top, theatre and divorce

 On February 26, 2013, Wilkinson appeared on an episode of Celebrity Wife Swap with Kate Gosselin.
 On April 20, 2013, she was involved in another automobile accident on a California freeway.
 Her injuries included having a minor hemorrhagic stroke.
 On October 31, 2013, Wilkinson announced that she was pregnant with her second child.
+During her pregnancy, she worked as a celebrity blogger for People magazine.
 She gave birth to a daughter in May 2014.

-In November 2014, Wilkinson was a contestant on the 14th series of the British reality TV series hit I'm a Celebrity...Get Me Out of Here!, finishing in sixth place.
+In November 2014, Wilkinson was a contestant on the 14th series of the British reality television series I'm a Celebrity...Get Me Out of Here!, finishing in sixth place.
 On April 28, 2017, Kendra, Baskett and her mother were one of the families featured on the WE reality show Marriage Bootcamp: Family Edition.
+In 2017, Wilkinson portrayed Robyn in the play, Sex Tips for Straight Women from a Gay Man at Anthony Cools Theatre.
+The play debuted in May 2017 and got extended from a three-month run to an eight-month run.
+Las Vegas Review-Journal wrote in a review: "But it’s Kendra you’re likely paying to see.
+And the more time she gets to spend on stage with Rodriguez, the better she’s going to be."

 On April 6, 2018, she filed for divorce from Hank Baskett, seeking restoration of her maiden name in the process.